-For the better part of the past two decades, the Harry Potter books and films have enriched the lives of millions of readers across the world.
-They have also introduced foreign readers and moviegoers to the wonderful country that is England.
-From the gorgeous film locations showcasing some of the country’s most magical places to J.K.
-Rowling’s amazingly detailed stories about life (both magical and non-magical) in Britain, Harry Potter has provided a wonderful introduction to the United Kingdom, and to its capital London.
+For the past two decades, the Harry Potter books and films have enriched the lives of millions of readers around the world.
+They have also introduced foreign readers and moviegoers to more of Great Britain’s culture and countryside.
+From the gorgeous film locations showcasing some of the nation’s most magical places to J.K.
+Rowling’s amazingly detailed stories about life (both magical and non-magical) in Britain, Harry Potter has provided a wonderful introduction to the United Kingdom and its capital city of London.

 London has played a big part in the Harry Potter universe.
-It’s the fictional home of some of the most astonishing places in each book, such as the Ministry of Magic, Platform 9 ¾ and Diagon Alley.
-London was also emphatically used in the Harry Potter movies to bring the magical universe of these novels to life.
+It’s the fictional home of some of the most astonishing places in each book, such as the Ministry of Magic, Platform 9 ¾, and Diagon Alley.
+London was also emphatically used in the Harry Potter movies to bring the magical universe of the novels to life.
 Today, you can still find many of the wondrous Harry Potter locations from the books and the movies in London.
-These locations aren’t just great fun to visit for Harry Potter fans, but also provide visitors with the chance to discover some fantastic lesser-known landmarks in London they wouldn’t necessarily see otherwise.
+These sites are more than great fun to visit for Harry Potter fans; they also provide visitors with a chance to discover some fantastic lesser-known landmarks in London they might not see otherwise.
 We’ve compiled a list of our top 10 Harry Potter locations in London to inspire you to go on a magical exploration of the city!

 1. Platform 9 ¾ at King’s Cross Station